quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints use transport parameters to authenticate the negotiation of connection IDs during the handshake; see {{cid-auth}}.

-Application-Layer Protocol Negotiation (ALPN; see {{?ALPN=RFC7301}}) allows clients to offer multiple application protocols during connection establishment.
+ALPN (see {{?ALPN=RFC7301}}) allows clients to offer multiple application protocols during connection establishment.
 The transport parameters that a client includes during the handshake apply to all application protocols that the client offers.
 Application protocols can recommend values for transport parameters, such as the initial flow control limits.
 However, application protocols that set constraints on values for transport parameters could make it impossible for a client to offer multiple application protocols if these constraints conflict.

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}